Solar-network/docs/docs/desktop-wallet/user-guides/register-second-mnemonic.md

 ---
-title: How to Register a Second Mnemonic?
+title: Registering a 2nd Mnemonic
 ---

-# How to Register a Second Mnemonic?
+# Registering a Second Mnemonic

 Security is critical.
 By issuing an extra signature transaction, you tell network nodes to verify that every transaction coming from your wallet is also signed by another mnemonic.

-## Register a second mnemonic

 ![Show more options in the wallet detail page by clicking the three dots](/desktop-wallet/assets/moreicon1.png)